crypto117/Rhodium/README.md

 ### What is Plenteum

-Plenteum is a cryptonote based coin that aims to solve (at least) two significant problems in current implementations.
+Rhodium is a cryptonote based coin that aims to solve dust & transaction fee problems thanks to our friends from Plenteum.
-  1. Sustainability of future mining rewards
+  1. Future mining rewards will be sustainable
   2. Dust bloat in the blockchain and user wallets

 How do we do this?
 By removing fees from the blockchain, and accumulating a "DustFund" from transaction dust, instead of fees, we sustain the future viability of mining rewards, and lighten the chain for current transactions.